k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 - The referential integrity is not kept when the masked value is taken from a dynamic list.
 If the masked value is taken from a list, the random function will bring the same index in the list if the seed is identical.
 It checks the index of the returned value and not the value itself.

 - The masked value is impacted not only by the seed, but also by the data generation parameters.
-For example -getting a random value between 0-100 returns a different result than getting a random value between 0-200 even if they get the same seed value
+For example, getting a random value between 0-100 returns a different result than getting a random value between 0-200 even if they get the same seed value.

 ### Broadway Masking Actors